ipaleka/algodjango/media/blog-post.md

 # Create and sign a transaction on the Algorand blockchain

-[Algorand](https://developer.algorand.org/docs/reference/transactions/) and [Python Algorand SDK](https://py-algorand-sdk.readthedocs.io/en/latest/algosdk/transaction.html) allow you to change various arguments in the transactions creating process according to your needs, We'll be using the suggested parameters by Algorand SDK for the purpose of this tutorial.
+[Algorand](https://developer.algorand.org/docs/reference/transactions/) and [Python Algorand SDK](https://py-algorand-sdk.readthedocs.io/en/latest/algosdk/transaction.html) allow you to change various arguments in the transactions creating process according to your needs, We'll be using the suggested parameters by Algorand SDK for the purpose of this technology introduction project.

 `mainapp\helpers.py`